Underground Utility Safety and Damage Prevention Act.

 (b) The declaration of an emergency excavation or demolition shall not relieve any party of liability for causing damage to an operator's facilities even if those facilities are unmarked.

-(c) Any person who falsely claims that an emergency exists requiring an excavation or demolition shall be guilty of a Class 3 misdemeanor.
+(c) Any person who falsely claims that an emergency exists requiring an excavation or demolition shall have violated the provisions of this Article, which shall be punishable as a Class 3 misdemeanor and may subject the violator to the imposition of penalties or other action to be taken by the Board pursuant to G.S.
+87-129.
 (2013-407, s.
-2.)
+2; 2019-189, s.
+1.)

 § 87-126.
 Notification required when damage is done.